 - It is also counter-productive to the person or people-first language recommended by many patient organizations

-- We find it inappropriate to refer to people with a health condition using an acronym.
-We have enough space to expand acronym and ask to use acronyms in particular for people only in exceptional circumstances (eg, tables with space constraints)
+- It is inappropriate to refer to people with a health condition using an abbreviation.
+We have enough space to expand terms and ask to use abbreviations in particular for people only in exceptional circumstances (eg, tables with space constraints).

 - Example: There are 78 million dogs in the United States.
 All US dogs must be vaccinated against rabies.